sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-5.md

 The key is to notice that `(define (p) (p))` defines a function that evaluates to itself.

 An interpreter that uses **applicative-order evaluation** will “evaluate the arguments and then apply”.
-When this kind of interpreter evaluates the expression `(test 0 (p))`, it will start by evaluating `0`, then it will try to evaluate `(p)` and finaly apply `test` to the values of the evaluation of the two parameters.
+When this kind of interpreter evaluates the expression `(test 0 (p))`, it will start by evaluating `0`, then it will try to evaluate `(p)` and finally apply `test` to the values of the evaluation of the two parameters.

 `test` will evaluate to the procedure defined.